zsim0n/docker-yeoman/README.md

 Executing a [yeoman generator](http://yeoman.io/generators/)  without the need of [node.js](https://nodejs.org) and [yeoman](http://yeoman.io)  on your machine.
 You will need [docker](https://www.docker.com) instead ;-)

-_Finally the container is running without npm permission errors on the node\_modules!_ folder.
+*Finally the container is running without npm permission errors on the node_modules! folder*.

 ## Usage